Eigenvector-based acceleration strategies for gradient-type methods: Extension to non-quadratic convex functions

-Notice that the the matrix-vector product $H_k g_k$ is computed using (\ref{approxAv}) only once at every $k$ and used three times in (\ref{trialMG}).
-We also note that the term $\eta_k > 0$ is responsible for the sufficiently nonmonotone behavior of $f(x_k)$, mainly at the initial iterations of the process, and the forcing term $- \gamma (\sigma\alpha_k)^2 \|g_k\|^2$ provides the arguments for proving global convergence.
-In practice, to determine such a step-size $\sigma\alpha_k$, we use a well-known backtracking strategy, starting with $\alpha_k$ given by (\ref{trialMG}), since this quotient exploits the local information of the objective function.
+Notice that the matrix-vector product $H_k g_k$ is computed using (\ref{approxAv}) only once at every $k$ and used three times in (\ref{trialMG}).
+The safeguard strategy (\ref{safeMG}) guarantees that the step length $\alpha_k$ remains in a large positive interval away from zero and finite.
+We also note that the term $\eta_k > 0$ is responsible for ensuring that inequality (\ref{roughLS}) will hold regardless of the quality obtained using approximation (\ref{approxAv}), and the forcing term $- \gamma (\sigma\alpha_k)^2 \|g_k\|^2$ provides the arguments for proving global convergence.
+In practice, to determine such a step-size $\sigma\alpha_k$, we use a well-known backtracking strategy, starting with $\alpha_k$ given by (\ref{safeMG}-\ref{trialMG}), since this quotient exploits the local information of the objective function.
 Therefore, the idea is to backtrack from that step value in case it is necessary to satisfy (\ref{roughLS}).

 The backtracking process is based on a safeguarded quadratic interpolation.
 Given $0<\sigma_1 < \sigma_2 <1$ and setting $\widehat{d}_k = \sigma \alpha_k d_k$, the safeguarding procedure acts when the minimum of the one-dimensional quadratic $q(\cdot)$, such that $q(0)=f(x_k)$, $q(\beta)=f(x_k + \beta \widehat{d}_k)$, and $q'(0)= \nabla f(x_k)^\top \widehat{d}_k$, lies outside $[\sigma_1 \beta, \sigma_2 \beta]$, in which case the more conservative bisection strategy is preferred.
 Given a sequence $\{\eta_k\}_{k\in\N}$ such that $\eta_k >0$ for all $k$ and $\sum_{k\in\N}\eta_k \leq \eta <\infty$, the complete line search procedure is now described as: